Daniel-Lima-Carvalho/football_players_django/README.md

 1 - Repeat steps 1 and 2 from the previous setup guide.</br>

-2 - Create a .env file in project root folder with the contents below.
-This .env file have secret credentials we don't need to share in Github.
+2 - Create a .env file in project root folder with your credentials

 <pre>
     DEBUG=True